aju513/learning-management-system/docs/architecture.md

 ## Authorization

 The sidebar and Blade `@can` directives improve usability, but route middleware, FormRequest authorization, and Gate checks enforce security.
-The `super-admin` role receives a `Gate::before` allow result.
+The `super-admin` Gate override grants operational permissions while explicitly denying entry to the Admin, Instructor, and Trainee portals.
 Other application code checks permissions rather than role names.

 ## Data ownership

 - `config/permissions.php` owns permission names.
-- `config/admin-menu.php` owns navigation metadata.
+- `config/admin-menu.php` owns the four independent portal navigation manifests.
 - Services own role synchronization and audit event properties.
 - Repositories own filtering and pagination.

 ## LMS modules

-The LMS extends the same request flow across course categories, courses, curriculum, enrollment, learning progress, assessments, results, dashboards, and reports.
+The portals use separate routes, portal transport controllers, dashboards, and menu manifests while sharing domain services, repository contracts, Eloquent repositories, and models.
+This keeps role experiences independent without duplicating course, enrollment, assessment, and reporting rules.
 Assessments remain independent and are optionally linked to courses/modules or attached as learning materials.
 Uploaded learning files use authorized download routes rather than public storage.
 See `docs/lms.md` for the domain model and operational details.